DeSantis in new book says Disney CEO complained of ‘pressure’ to condemn ‘Don’t Say Gay’ bill

-Former Disney CEO Bob Chapek last year complained of “pressure” to publicly oppose legislation seeking to restrict how sexual orientation and gender identity are talked about in public schools to Florida Gov. Ron DeSantis (R), according to the governor’s new memoir.
+Former Disney CEO Bob Chapek last year complained to Florida Gov. Ron DeSantis (R) of “pressure” to publicly oppose legislation seeking to restrict how sexual orientation and gender identity are talked about in public schools, according to the governor’s new memoir.

 Chapek, who was ousted from the company in November, allegedly told DeSantis last year that he was being strong-armed into condemning the state’s “Parental Rights in Education” bill — known to its critics as the “Don’t Say Gay” bill.